 I used just two mugs, so this is a Mug Breakfast if you like to use buzzwords!
 The microwave used is 800 watts, so adjust your power accordingly.

-- Place two frozen hash browns in a microwave-safe mug (most of them are!).
+- Place two frozen hash browns in a microwave-safe mug, standing they upright against the sides of the mug..
 Cover and cook on high for 2 minutes.
+They can be cooked in a mug, but they won’t come out flat

 - Meanwhile, crack two eggs into another mug and whisk with a fork.